javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/2-focus-blur/article.md

 Focusing generally means: "prepare to accept the data here", so that's the moment when we can run the code to initialize or load something.

-The moment of loosing the focus ("blur") can be even more important.
+The moment of losing the focus ("blur") can be even more important.
 That's when a user clicks somewhere else or presses `key:Tab` to go to the next form field, or there are other means as well.

-Loosing the focus generally means: "the data has been entered", so we can run the code to check it or even to save it to the server and so on.
+Losing the focus generally means: "the data has been entered", so we can run the code to check it or even to save it to the server and so on.

 There are important peculiarities when working with focus events.
 We'll do the best to cover them here.